This month, in our Healthy Living Series, we discuss snacking late at night.

 16 Snacks That Are OK to Eat at Night @ Livestrong

 How do you curb your late night cravings?
 Let us know in the comments below!
+And if you found this post helpful, please share.
 Thanks!